zaandahl/mewc-snip/README.md

 ## Config Options

 The following environment variables are supported for configuration (and their default values are shown).
-Simply omit any variables you don't need to change and if you want to just use all defaults you can leave `--env-file megadetector.env` out of the command alltogether.
+Simply omit any variables you don't need to change and if you want to just use all defaults you can leave `--env-file $ENV_FILE` out of the command alltogether.

 | Variable | Default | Description |
 | ---------|---------|------------ |